philippbayer/Goodreads_visualization/README.md

 ## plot Heatmap of dates read

 Parses the "dates read" for each book read, bins them by month, and makes a heatmap to show in which months I read more than in others.
 Also makes a lineplot for books read, split up by year.

+NOTE: There is a very strange bug in Goodreads for about a year now.
+The exported CSV does not correctly track the date read.

 ```python